-Type of Risk Duke Energy Exposure in Carolinas Physical 2020 North Carolina Climate Science Report found that "large changes in North Carolina's climate, much larger than at any time in the state's history, are very likely. " 1 A Moody's analysis found Duke among the most at-risk utilities to flooding.
-2 Financial "fundamental reshaping of finance."3 The firm voted against boards of directors 55 times during 2019-2020 due to lack of climate progress.4 Increased focus on environmental, social, & governance (ESG) issues are driving Duke investor attention.5 Renewable energy technologies are outcompeting conventional fossil-fueled generation, even on a subsidy-free basis.6 Expert analysis finds that portfolios of clean energy resources could economically out-compete existing fossil generation by the mid-2020s.7 Economic Regulatory Reputational Duke Energy's existing decarbonization goals are a public commitment, and the corporation's reputation and social license could be damaged if the commitment is not upheld.
+Type of Risk Duke Energy Exposure in Carolinas Physical 2020 North Carolina Climate Science Report found that "large changes in North Carolina's climate, much larger than at any time in the state's history, are very likely ."
+1 A Moody's analysis found Duke among the most at-risk utilities to flooding.
+2 Financial BlackRock, Duke Energy Corporation's third-largest shareholder, claims climate risks are driving a "fundamental reshaping of finance."
+3 The firm voted against boards of directors 55 times during 2019-2020 due to lack of climate progress.
+4 Increased focus on environmental, social, & governance (ESG) issues are driving Duke investor attention.
+5 Economic Renewable energy technologies are outcompeting conventional fossil-fueled generation, even on a subsidy-free basis.
+6 Expert analysis finds that portfolios of clean energy resources could economically out-compete existing fossil generation by the mid-2020s.
+7 Regulatory North Carolina's Clean Energy Plan contemplates future policies to decarbonize the electric power sector, including accelerated coal retirements, market-based carbon reduction programs, clean energy standards, or a combination of these standards.
+8 Reputational Duke Energy's existing decarbonization goals are a public commitment, and the corporation's reputation and social license could be damaged if the commitment is not upheld.
 In a recent survey, Deloitte found that "the math doesn't add up" for Duke's decarbonization plan.
 9